DFE-Digital/apply-for-teacher-training/docs/support_playbook.md

 - Add fake data where not possible (email_address)
 - `Candidate.find_by(email_address: 'old_email').update!(email_address: 'deleted_on_user_requestX@example.com')`

-## Change provider permissions
+## Provider users and permissions

-Advise the support agent that it can be done in the UI
+### Provider login issues

+**Your account is not ready**

+Advise the support agent to ask the user to try logging into Manage in the incognito window and ensure correct DfE credentials are used i.e. email registered by Manage as users can have this problem if they have multiple DfE Signin accounts.

+**Page not found**

+Instruct user to sign out of DFE sign in and log into Apply again from the browser (rather than the email link)

+**Your email address is not recognised**

+This can be an issue if a user has an old deactivated DfE SignIn account and therefore the wrong DfE SignIn token is associated with their account.
+To fix it update dfe_sign_in_token.

+### Edit relationship permissions

+This is possible via the Support UI

 `https://www.apply-for-teacher-training.service.gov.uk/support/providers/$ID/relationships`

-## Add provider users in bulk
+### Add users in bulk

 ONLY FOR BRAND NEW USERS AS PART OF HEI ONBOARDING.